- This event has passed.

 - This FD Early Intervention webinar offers CE credits through the Early Intervention Training Program (EITP) at the University of Illinois for providers in Illinois.
 To learn more about EITP, go to https://eitp.education.illinois.edu/

-- The following states have agreed to recognize the CE credits we offer: Georgia, Kansas, Kentucky, Maryland, North Carolina, Texas, Virginia, and for service coordinators in Washington.
+- The following states have agreed to recognize the CE credits we offer: Georgia, Kansas, Kentucky, Maryland, North Carolina, Ohio, Texas, Virginia, and for service coordinators in Washington.

 - Our team is actively pursuing CE credits in additional states.
 Please check back periodically for updates.